metabase/metabase/docs/administration-guide/01-managing-databases.md

 - SQLite
 - [Vertica](databases/vertica.md)

 Don't see the database you need here?
-Take a look at our [Community Drivers](../developers-guide-drivers.md) page to see if somebody else has built one or how to get started building your own.
+Take a look at our [Community Drivers](../developers-guide-drivers.md) page to see if someone's built one, or learn how to get started building your own.
+Note that our hosted offering, [Metabase Cloud](https://www.metabase.com/start/hosted/), doesn't support community drivers, meaning that (for now) you can only use Metabase Cloud with the [officially supported databases][#officially-supported-databases] listed above.

 To add a database, you'll need its connection information.